jeannemas/firebase-utils/README.md

 - Convert services back into classes to make them more reusable
 - Optimize/cache firestore reads to save bandwidth
 - add route metadata to the API routes
+- Get rid of Prisma to instead store service accounts inside localStorage, which will reduce the need for an external database

 # create-svelte